e9x/imsoware/README.md

 I did this in the past for many reasons:

 - Running Yendis WASM code is scary!
-(It's wrriten in Rust)
+(It's wrriten in Rust.)
 - Matchmaker helper is the most sensitive part of my cheats.

-In the interest of this going beyond crap, I feel like it's best to release the source code in the future.
-I am willing to license out the backend (in a way that doesn't make the source vulnerable, run my bytecode!)
+In the interest of this being a viable groundwork for cheats, I feel like it's best to release the source code in the future.
+I am willing to license out the backend (in a way that doesn't make the source vulnerable ie. run my bytecode)

 The API is currently hosted on https://imsoware.sys32.dev/.